-Previous experience and studies have shown that the pain radiating into the leg usually improves spontaneously.
-Radiological examination (RX, CT or MR scan) in the case of non-specific acute (mechanical) lower back pain with nerve root irritation can highlight disc herniation or narrowing as a result of osteoarthritis, but at this stage it will not affect your treatment and recovery.
+Previous experience and studies have shown that radiological examination (RX, CT or MR scan) at this stage of acute nerve root pain without weakness will not have an impact on your treatment and recovery.

 HOW WILL THE PROBLEM BE DEALT WITH?